 16And pull out, yes, pull out some for her from the bundles and leave it for her to glean, and do not rebuke her.”

-18And she took it up and went into the city and her mother-in-law saw what she had gleaned.
+18And she picked it up and went into the city and her mother-in-law saw what she had gleaned.
 She also brought out and gave to her what she had left over after she was satisfied.

-20Then Naomi said to her daughter-in-law, “Blessed of Yahweh be the one who has not forsaken his kindness to the living and to the dead.”
+20Then Naomi said to her daughter-in-law, “Blessed of Yahweh be the one who has not forsaken his covenant-faithfulness to the living and to the dead.”
 And Naomi said to her, “The man is a close relative to us, one of our kinsmen-redeemers.”

 22And Naomi said to Ruth her daughter-in-law, “It is good, my daughter, that you go out with his young women so that others will not harm you in another field.”